If you want to listen to the audio version of our HOW TO GET MEDIA COVERAGE FOR YOUR BUSINESS (IN 7 STEPS) guide, press play here.

 That’s why we’ve put this guide together.
 It provides you with the tools you need to win the media coverage you deserve.
-This includes:

 Media coverage (otherwise known as press coverage), essentially means publicity.
 However, in the world of PR, we refer to press coverage as ‘earned media’.

 Considering that, I suppose the better question is, ‘what is earned media?’

 Well, after all is said and done, winning earned media is the end goal of all PR tactics.

 It’s the practice of building up your company’s reputation through press coverage in third-party media publications.

 This is not to be mistaken with owned media, which refers to any content that you publish on your own channels, such as your website.

 Earned media vs paid media